FPGAwars/apio/docs/installing-apio.md

         apio-darwin-arm64-[version]-[date]-bundle.tgz

-2. Uncompress the bundle file to reveal the `apio` directory with the application files.
+2. Double click on the bundle file to uncompress it and reveal the `apio` directory with the application files.

-        tar -xzf apio-darwin-arm64-*-bundle.tgz

-3. Use the following command to activate the environment:
+3. While in the `apio` directory, run the following command to make the unsigned apio application runnable:

-        source ./activate
+        sudo find . -exec xattr -d com.apple.quarantine {}  \; 2>&1 | grep -v "No such xattr"

+4. While in the `apio` directory, run the following command to test your installation:

+        ./apio

-4. Move the `apio` directory to a location of your choosing and add it to your `$PATH`.
+5. Move the `apio` directory to the location of your choosing and add it to your `$PATH`.

-5. Run the following command in a **new command window** to test your installation:

-        apio

 ---